A-gent/IEM/README.md

-# AfterLife-Wanfest-Overwatch-Tournament
+# AfterLife-Wanfest-Tournament
-The 100-man lan's own Wanfest for Overwatch, completely planned and executed by Agent.
+The 100-man lan's own Intermediate Expo Madcap tournament, completely (100%) planned and (90%) executed by Agent